Kalyanananda: Monastic life

 With the help of Swarupananda, Kalyanananda was able to raise some funds for beginning the work of the Sevashrama in Kankhal near Haridwar in a rented premise consisting of two rooms in 1901.
 He also met Vivekananda and served him before the latter's death.
 Once, he bought 20 kg of ice by walking over a distance of 8 km for Vivekananda.
 Vivekananda had told him the essence of practical Vedanta was service to the humanity, with spirituality as the mainstay.
 Kalyanananda followed this philosophy in practice by serving the patients as Gods or living manifestations of the divinity.

 Later he was joined in his work by another disciple of Vivekananda, Nischayananda.
 The two monks received enthusiastic support from Dhanraj Giri, the head of Kailash Ashrama monastery in Rishikesh, who had a good relationship with Vivekananda and Abhedananda.
 Because of the effort of Dhanraj Giri, the local monks began accepting the two disciples of Vivekananda as part of the fraternity.
 Along with service to the poor patients, the two swamis followed strict austere practices like begging their food from a satra or alms house so that they did not have to spend the funds available for personal expenses like food and clothing.

 Many monks of the Ramakrishna Order, including Brahmananda, Turiyananda and Shivananda, as well as householder disciples of Ramakrishna like Mahendranath Gupta, better known as "M", visited the Kankhal Sevashrama.

 Kalyanananda's daily routine consisted in personally visiting every patient in the hospital and get to know about the condition, sitting by their side and talking to them, visiting the kitchen, the wards, the garden, the cowshed, the library and the temple shrine.

-Last days
+Later life and death

 The last fifteen years of his life was spent in a shattered health owing to the strain of the excessive work.
 He suffered from diabetes.
 In 1932, he traveled to Advaita Ashrama in Mayavati and also went to Mussoorie in 1937.
 He died on 20 October 1937 in Dehra Dun.